kanidm/kanidm/README.md

 * Fully synchronous behaviour: This is slow.
 * Generic database: We don't want to be another NoSQL database, we want to be an IDM solution.
 * Being LDAP/GSSAPI/Kerberos: These are all legacy protocols that are hard to use and confine our thinking - we should avoid "being like them".

+## Some key ideas

+* All people should be respected and able to be respresented securely.
+* Devices represent users and their identities - they are part of the authentication.
+* Human error occurs - we should be designed to minimise human mistakes and empower people.
+* The system should be easy to understand and reason about for users and admins.

 ## Development and Testing